AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Results

-Regarding the individual–group effect, it is important to note that contributions to group discussions were not evenly distributed across participants.
-Unlike dyadic conversations driven by reciprocal turn-taking, group discussions are often shaped by a few members who contribute more frequently and, in doing so, set the conversational tone \cite{kraut2012building, cooney2020many}.
-We find that this heterogeneity was strongly associated with AI usage: participants who relied more heavily on AI message suggestions sent more messages to their groups.
-Figure~\ref{fig:ai_use} shows a strong positive correlation between AI suggestion use and message volume in the individual assistance condition (Spearman’s rank correlation $r = 0.536$; $p < 0.001$) and a moderate positive correlation in the relational assistance condition ($r = 0.387$; $p < 0.001$).
-This pattern likely reflects the reduced effort required to send AI-generated messages, enabling heavier users to contribute at a higher rate.
-As a result, the linguistic tone embedded in AI-generated suggestions (Extended Data Fig. 1) disproportionately influenced group conversations through these more AI-dependent participants.
+Regarding the individual–group link, contributions to group discussions were not evenly distributed across participants.
+Unlike dyadic conversations driven by reciprocal turn-taking, group discussions are often dominated by members who contribute more frequently and, in doing so, set the conversational tone and norms \cite{kraut2012building, cooney2020many}.
+Figure~\ref{fig:ai_use} shows that this heterogeneity was strongly associated with AI usage: participants who relied more heavily on AI suggestions sent more messages to their groups (Spearman’s $r = 0.536$ under individual assistance; $r = 0.387$ under relational assistance; $p < 0.001$ for both).
+This pattern likely reflects that the reduced effort required to send AI-generated messages enables heavier users to contribute at a higher rate.
+As a consequence, uneven reliance on AI created asymmetric influence within group discourse, amplifying the expressive impact of the most AI-dependent participants.